jfrygeo/Read-Headers-CSV-python/README.md

 # Read-Headers-CSV-python
-Python script to read first line of csv files.
+Python script to read first line of csv files and get the total amount of lines in the file.

 ## Background
 Have a large file that you need to view the headers?
 This simple script reads the headers without opening the file in notepad or Excel.
 Use this if you have a large csv that needs it's headers examined.